justincpresley/ndn-python-svs/README.md

 [More on setting different strategies (like mutli-cast) for prefixes.](https://named-data.net/doc/NFD/current/manpages/nfdc-strategy.html)

-### Branches

-* [master](https://github.com/justincpresley/ndn-python-svs) : The Default Protocol Only, no other features from other branches

-* [preserve](https://github.com/justincpresley/ndn-python-svs/tree/preserve) : Does preserve cache via database `~/.ndn/svspy` between runs

-* [share](https://github.com/justincpresley/ndn-python-svs/tree/share) : Able to cache other node's messages in case one goes down

 ## License and Authors

 ndn-python-svs is an open source project that is licensed.
-See [`LICENSE.md`](LICENSE.md) for more information.
+See [`LICENSE.md`](https://github.com/justincpresley/ndn-python-svs/blob/master/LICENSE.md) for more information.

-Please note: This is only a reimplementation in python and does not claim any credit towards the [actual design of SVS](https://named-data.github.io/StateVectorSync/).
+Please note: This is only a implementation in python and does not claim any credit towards the [actual design of SVS](https://named-data.github.io/StateVectorSync/).

-The Names of all authors associated with this reimplementation project are below:
+The Names of all authors associated with this implementation project are below:

   * *Justin C Presley* (justincpresley)